EA SDS Training My Bookings My Learning Portal More

 AIMS:

-- Explore a range of considerations and recommendations when setting up a sensory room within the early years and primary school setting
+- Explore a range of considerations and recommendations when setting up a sensory room within the post-primary school

-This course will be available to access online throughout the school year up to 31/08/2025.
+This course will be available to access online any time after registration.

 The link to access the course will be provided in the confirmation of registration email.